 Although not a good choice for highly visible teeth, metal dental crowns can be ideal for repairing decayed or damaged back teeth.
 They can also be used to anchor a dental bridge or to cap a dental implant post.
 Metal Crowns are extremely durable and can be made of various materials, including gold alloy, palladium, nickel alloy, or chromium alloy.

-Your dentist will recommendation the most suitable type of material for you.
-If you would like more information about metal crowns, please call today Contact Us.
+Your dentist will recommend the most suitable type of material for you.
+If you would like more information about metal crowns, please Contact Us today.